ghilesZ/finding-memo/README.md

               Hashtbl.add tbl x res;
               x
 ```

-The trick here is to redefine a fixpoint combinator* and to handle the memoization inside it :
+The trick here is to redefine a fixpoint combinator¹ and to handle the memoization inside it :
 ```ocaml
 (* classic Y combinator *)
 let rec fix f x = f (fix f) x